dig-eg-gaz/blog-posts/2022-11-01-sharrow/RaineySharrow/_index.md

   url: "https://fsu.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: The author, a student at Florida State University, was enrolled in the digital microhistory lab in spring 2020.
+bio: The author, a student at Florida State University, was enrolled in the digital microhistory lab in fall 2022.

 interests:
 # - point form